NicoZweifel/bevy_feronia/examples/EXAMPLES.md

 The other examples are mostly for demonstration and testing purposes:

+### Scatter

+Shows and demonstrates some of the scatter logic.

+`cargo run --example scatter`

+- A minimal example showing how to scatter cuboids.

 ### Materials (Standalone)
 These show how to use the wind-affected materials directly without any scattering plugins.
-Useful if you want to apply wind effects to individual, non-scattered meshes, i.e. manually placed entities.
+Useful if you want to apply wind effects to individual, non-scattered meshes, i.e., manually placed entities.

 `cargo run --example extension`